Code-Pumba/RNetworks-Anticheat/readme.md

 ## License

-RNetworks-Anticheat is licensed under the [License Name] License.
-See the [LICENSE](LICENSE) file for details.
+RNetworks-Anticheat is licensed under the Creative Commons License License.
+See the [LICENSE](license.md) file for details.

 ## Acknowledgements